 Welcome to my Spokane Valley garden.
-Our home faces south and is located on a quarter acre plot in a typical suburban neighborhood.
+Our home is located on a quarter acre plot in a typical suburban neighborhood.
 When we bought the house in 2007, the landscape consisted of a few boring shrubs, one wilted tree, and poor quality lawn everywhere else.
 Since then we have been working hard to build something special.
 The photo above shows the front in May 2014, with 'Walker's Low' catmint beginning its long bloom season.

 Here we back up to April 2014 to see the spring tulips and creeping phlox in full bloom.
 By June the English rose bushes are the stars of the show, and after their first flush finishes the daylilies bloom in July and August.
 By September the roses are starting another round of blooms.
 Lavender catmint and 'Rozanne' hardy geraniums add color throughout the summer.

 This small garden on the west of our home has been my favorite part of the yard for the past few years.
 That will probably change as the backyard landscape matures, although my kitchen window overlooks this part of the garden so I will continue to spend time enjoying it each time I do dishes.
 As you see above, many small bulb fill the area with color in early spring.

 By late spring the perennials fill out, then in June the climbing roses burst into bloom.
 Asiatic and Orienpet lilies bloom next in sunset shades, then deep rose daylilies and sedum carry the color through the end of summer.

 As fall fades into winter, the yellow leaves of the daylilies provide the main color, though the catmint continues to bloom until heavy frost puts everything to sleep for several months.

-If you look north from the gate in spring, this is what you'll see.
-Columnar 'Green Tower' boxwoods stand as sentinels and 'Royal Raindrops' crab apples (here the blossoms have faded and will soon fall) anchor the northwest corner.
+If you look north from the gate in summer, this is what you'll see.
+Columnar 'Green Tower' boxwoods stand as sentinels and maroon-leaved 'Royal Raindrops' crab apples anchor the northwest corner.
 The flagstone path continues around the backyard in a large circle, with spurs leading down the east and west sides of the house.